Franciscan Cup

-The Franciscan Cup is an annual men's basketball contest played between two of the four NCAA Division-I Association of Franciscan Colleges and Universities member schools.
+The Franciscan Cup is an annual men's basketball contest played between two of the three NCAA Division I Association of Franciscan Colleges and Universities member schools.

 The annual non-conference men's basketball game allows the winner between Siena and St. Bonaventure to retain the Franciscan Cup until the following year's game.

-Prior to the creation of the Franciscan Cup, the two teams had played semi-regularly with St. Bonaventure leading the series with a 25–7 record.
+Prior to the creation of the Franciscan Cup, the two teams had played semi-regularly with St. Bonaventure leading the series with a 25–8 record.
 The first ever meeting occurred during the 1939–1940 season with St. Bonaventure earning a 51–43 victory.

 Cup History

-Note: Due to Covid-19 there was no game played in the 2019-20 season.
+Note: Due to Covid-19 there was no game played in the 2020–21 season.